imabhnv/Pokemon/README.md

 - Extracts accurate episode titles and links
 - Provides separate lists for each Pokémon series

+## Note
+- Here I scrap the data from youtube channel of Pokemon Asia..so either you can use request module to scrap the data or copy the whole HTML code in the separate file as I do..

 ## Dependencies
 - Python 3.x
 - BeautifulSoup (bs4)